algolia/html-extractor/README.md

 ## Records

-`extract` will return an array of recordes.
+`extract` will return an array of records.
 Each record will represent a `<p>` paragraph of the initial text, along with it textual version (HTML removed), heading hierarchy, and other interesting bits.

 ## Example

-Let's take the following HTML as input and see what recordes we got as output:
+Let's take the following HTML as input and see what records we got as output:

 ```html
 <!doctype html>